Three Steps to Level Up Your Listening

 What is Active Listening:

-There’s still yet to be a definition of exactly what active listening is.
+There’s still yet to be a final definition of exactly what active listening is.
 However, it is a skill that enables us to understand and learn, whilst also allowing others to contribute and feel involved, included, and cared for.

 Of all the skills of leadership, listening is the most valuable — and one of the least understood.
 Most captains of industry listen only sometimes, and they remain ordinary leaders.
 But a few, the great ones, never stop listening.
 That’s how they get word before anyone else of unseen problems and opportunities.